MozeBaltyk/Rkub/README.md

 - Arkade to install utilities binaries
 - Admin user (by default kuberoot) on first controler node with all necessary tools
 - Nerdctl (as complement of containerd)
-- Firewalld settings if firewalld is activated
+- Firewalld settings if firewalld running
-- Uninstall playbook to cleanup (and maybe reinstall)
+- Uninstall playbook to cleanup (and maybe reinstall if needed)

 ## Prerequisites